dpetersonVT23/Duty-Scheduler/README.md

 V1.2 - Custom number of staff for weekdays/weekends

-V1.3 - History Added - import cumulative number of worked weekdays/weekends
+V1.3 - History Added - automatically import cumulative number of worked weekdays/weekends

 If you experience any bugs/errors or would like to suggest an improvement, please contact me by emailing dpeterson23@vt.edu